Touro College Israel Library

-Expand All Subjects with the drop-down menu to find appropriate subject databases.
-There are 8 databases covering business and economics, 10 databases covering education, five covering history, three covering literature, etc.
+Expand All Subjects with the drop-down menu to find appropriate subject databases (e.g., there are 8 databases covering business and economics, 10 databases covering education, five covering history, three covering literature, etc.)

-Complete the InterLibrary Loan (ILL ) form as completely as possible, so that the librarian looking for the article you want will be able to find it and send it to you quickly.
+Normal ILL Procedure: Complete the InterLibrary Loan (ILL ) form as completely as possible, so that the Touro NY librarian looking for the article you want will be able to find it and send it to you quickly.
 Write the author(s) name(s), the full title of the article, the full journal name, volume and issue numbers, publication date, publisher (if you know it), where you found the citation, and add any DOI numbers in the Additional Comments section.
-Request articles by email to location Anywhere and include your student registration name, Touro ID #, and email.
-Articles will be sent to you within three days to three weeks (depends on whether or not TC-NY has the journal in its collections, or has to request it from another library).
-Until Further Notice: Please submit ILL requests to me for processing, as TC-NY ILL staff are working part-time.
+Request articles by email to Location=Anywhere, and include your student registration name, Touro ID #, and email.
+Articles will be sent to you within three days to three weeks (depends on whether or not TC-NY has the journal in its collections, or has to request it from another library in our InterLibrary Loan consortium).